khvitri/XKCD-Password-Generator/README.md

 # Set up
 - Clone the repo
-- Enter "./xkcdpwgen" to run the password generator
+- Traverse to the project directory and enter "./xkcdpwgen" to run the password generator